Estimating the Intensive Margin Effect in Panel Data Settings: Introduction

 The remainder of this paper is organized as follows.
-Section \ref{sec:bi} introduces the notation and reviews the DiD research design under sample selection.
-The proposed methodology is presented in sections \ref{sec:hiru} and \ref{sec:lau}.
+Section \ref{sec:bi} introduces the notation and set-up.
 Section \ref{sec:hiru} introduces the identification strategy to estimate causal effects for the Always-Observed units.
 Section \ref{sec:lau} derives the estimation and inference results.
 Section \ref{sec:bost} applies the methodology to data from a job training program from \textcite{attanasio_subsidizing_2011}.
-Finally, Section \ref{sec:sei} concludes.
+Section \ref{sec:sei} concludes.
+The Appendix sections describe the extensions of the main results (\ref{ap:extensions}), prove them (\ref{ap:proofs}) and provide supplementary material (\ref{ap:supmat}).